Local government financing vehicle: Background

-The 1994 reforms, however, permitted local governments to engage in land financing, where they would earn revenue through leasing land.
-In addition, the reforms saw the central government give up its share of land transfer proceeds, so the proceeds would belong entirely to local governments.
+However, the 1994 reform allowed local governments to finance projects by leasing land.
+In addition, the central government gave up its share of land transfer proceeds, so the proceeds would belong entirely to local governments.
 This incentivized local governments to increase land value by developing infrastructure, and LGFVs emerged as a solution to the problem of raising finance for these projects.